There are several internal and external resources available to help programs learn about assessment:

 - Assessment evidence should NOT be used out of context; for example, to evaluate a faculty member

 - Assessment evidence may be shared in a variety of ways with students and alumni or for grant proposals and publications

 U of I Resources for Assessment

 University of Illinois Learning Outcomes: The campus learning outcomes outline the knowledge, skills, and dispositions of all students who graduate from the University of Illinois.

-First Destination Survey: All graduating students are asked about their next steps after graduation, such as employment, graduate school, volunteering.
+First Destination Survey (Illini Success): All graduating students are asked about their next steps after graduation, such as employment, graduate school, volunteering.